Privacy notice - Business rates

 Wiltshire Council will process your personal data for the above purposes for no longer than necessary.
 Retention periods have been determined for different categories of information.
 The information processed for the above purposes will be kept for six years from the date of the last recording about you.

-Your rights are set out in in Articles 13 to
+Your rights are set out in the Data Protection legislation and include:

 The information you are giving us is not a statutory or contractual requirement; or a requirement necessary to enter into a contract.
 You are however obliged to provide information to ensure the accuracy of any bill the council may issue.
 In our role of tax collection the council is exempt therefore from some of the Articles set out in Section 8 above where it would prejudice the actions of the council and prevent the assessment or collection of tax if necessary information was not provided.